ChristophSchmidl/network-security/assignment-4/README.md

 * e) Route 10 is the most important route present.
 Explain what it does, and what would happen if it was not present.
 Also try to explain what happens when I connect e.g. to an SSH server running on the same machine as the VPN server.
 Does that traffic get tunneled or not?
 Explain why.
 Write your answers to **exercise3e**.
 	* Answer

+4. Take a look at RFC 5508, “NAT Behavioral Requirements for ICMP” (http://tools.ietf.org/rfc/rfc5508.txt).
+Read sections 2 (especially the part on “ICMP Message Classification”), 3, 4, and 10 (looking at 9 for the requirements).
+Create a folder called **exercise4** for the answers
+	* Why should a NAT drop inbound ICMP Error messages which do not belong to an existing NAT session?
+What should it do with inbound ICMP Error messages which do belong to an existing NAT session, and why?
+Write your answers to **exercise4a**.

+		* Answer

+	* Why should a NAT drop outbound ICMP Error messages which do not belong to an existing NAT session?
+What should it do with outbound ICMP Error messages which do belong to an existing NAT session, and why?
+Write your answers to **exercise4b**.

+		* Answer

+	* Explain in your own words how NAT for ICMP works for the three different kinds of ICMP packets.
+Highlight some (two or three) security concerns, explain them, and explain how they are mitigated.
+Write your answers to **exercise4c**.